dinnerdonebetter/.github/profile/README.md

-# PrixFixe
+# Dinner Done Better

-PrixFixe is a cooking app that seeks to help streamline your family's food preparation by making recipes crystal clear, indicating what steps can be taken in advance, and setting up grocery lists automatically.
+Dinner Done Better is the best dang lil' cooking app on the internet.
+Streamline your family's food preparation by making recipes crystal clear, indicating what steps can be performed in advance, and setting up grocery lists automatically.